-Kim Stitzel, M.S., R.D., Senior Vice President, Centers for Health Metrics and Evaluation
+Kim Stitzel, M.S., R.D., Senior Vice President, Center for Health Metrics and Evaluation

 It’s a well-known reality that money problems are often stressful.
 So is the fact that stress is a risk factor for some health problems.

 Now, a new study reports on the relationship between personal financial difficulties and health outcomes.
 Young adults who had two or more significant drops in income over a 15-year period had nearly double the risk of cardiovascular disease or dying prematurely over the next 10 years, according to the study, which was published in the American Heart Association’s journal Circulation.